codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-16-vuepress-tutorial-3.md

 </code-block>
 </code-group>

-We'll be covering the contents of the <code class="inline-code-block">package.json</code> file in a future tutorial.
+We'll be covering the contents of the <code class="inline-code-block">package.json</code> file in the next tutorial.
 If you're interested in learning more now, then check out the [package.json guide](https://nodejs.dev/learn/the-package-json-guide).

 2. To see your newly created site, navigate to the <code class="inline-code-block">docs</code> directory: